NewSee how

 For Enterprises (100+ employees):

-Evaluate Apple Pay's enterprise offerings carefully.
-While capable, very large organizations may require additional customization and support that Apple Pay may not fully provide.
+Evaluate Apple Pay enterprise offerings carefully.
+While capable, very large organizations may require additional customization and support.

 Getting started with Apple Pay is straightforward, but there are some best practices to follow for optimal results.